Pardot/javascript/GUIDE.md

 ## <a name='blocks'>Blocks</a>

-  - Use braces with all multi-line blocks.
+  - Use braces with all blocks.

     ```javascript
     // bad